gluskm/04_BattleTank/README.md

 # 04_BattleTank
-Open world h-t-h fight with AI and advanced control
+Open world head-to-head fight with AI and advanced control BT 04 id the first